wp-plugins/delicious-readings/readme.txt

 So, for example, a link could be: `http://delicious.com/v2/rss/myusername/mytag`.
 Obviously adjust it to your real username ad tag.

 == Changelog ==

+= 1.1 =

+* Moved the widget into a separate file.
+* Fixed a typo in the widget panel.
+* Fixed a bug in the "nofollow" value for rel attribute.
+* Security focusing.

 = 1.0 =
 First release of the plugin.